kfutak/kfutak.github.io/README.md

 **01/30/2025** I worked on reformatting the HTML for the Resume and Gallery pages.
 I still need to figure out the padding/margin issues.

+**02/01/2025** I worked on using JSON to store the gallery image data.
+I used HTML to render each image on the gallery page.
+I need to figure out how to do this with Vue.

 ## What I Used to Make the Project
 - GitHub, Visual Studio Code
 - Chocolatey, Node.js (+npm), Vue.js
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, JSON

 ## To-do List
 - Integrate existing code with Vue.js
 - Add more comments
-- CSS/HTML course --> review all code (i.e., make links relative with ./, use more specific tags such as main, et cetera)
+- CSS/HTML course --> review all code
 - Fix bugs
 - Goals page
 - Projects page (requires adding old projects to GitHub)